 Looking for help but can’t take on a fellowship?
 IU Libraries offers support beyond the CMFP, including a guide on finding and evaluating OER and consultation services.
+We also offer an asynchronous OER adoption Canvas course to walk you through adopting an OER without edits.

 "This has been an amazing experience for me.
 I’m pretty thrilled with how [my OER] turned out.
 I’ve got quite a bit more I want to fix, add, and update, but the students’ reviews from the spring were super-positive and I’m excited to provide the resources to others who may find them useful.”